zkkv/neuronal-decay/README.md

    - get a Python build tool called [poetry](https://python-poetry.org/).
    - install all dependencies manually, e.g. via `pip`.
 The versions of all dependencies are specified in the `pyproject.toml` file.

 If you want to reproduce the results, using the same versions of packages and Python itself is recommended.
 For that reason a `poetry.lock` file is provided.
-If you have any issues install the dependencies, first try to delete that file.
+If you have any issues when installing the dependencies, first try to delete that file.

 > [!TIP]
 > By default, PyTorch installs all necessary CUDA packages.
 If you want to run PyTorch code on the CPU and don't need these extra packages, you can replace the source repository of `torch` and `torchvision` to `torch-cpu` in `pyproject.toml` before proceeding to the next step.